 The Offer of Place letter from the Headmaster will initiate the final stage of the Admission process.
 Preference is given to siblings of boys already in the school and to sons of old boys.
 Thereafter, offers of place are based on merit and on date of application.
 Parents to whom offers have been sent by the Headmaster have to sign an ‘Acceptance of Place’ form and return it together with proof of payment of the non-refundable placement fee to secure their son’s place at the school.
+Bishops reserves the right to conduct a credit enquiry on parents of prospective pupils.
 The entrance procedure differs for each section of our school.

 Entrance to Grades R follows a process of interview.
 This is undertaken by the Prep Headmaster.